 The APR is required of all Arts & Science departments, programs, institutes, and centers each year unless an exception is made by the Dean's Office.
 It serves as both a progress report and an opportunity to provide strategic input in planning for the development of units over the next 3-5 year horizon by the Deans.

 Preparation of the APR is a collaboration between the unit administrator and the chair or director of the unit.

-For your reference, a collection of reports are available within OASIS, known as your Departmental Profile.
-These reports now also include a recent history of undergraduate counts across all CAS majors.
-Data are compiled from a variety of sources now including University census data, SISAlbert, Workday, UDW+, student surveys, and information provided by the department.
-Please contact the head of Institutional Research, David Vintinner, if you have any questions regarding these reports.
+For your reference, a report known as your Department Profile is available within OASIS.
+Data are compiled from a variety of sources including University census snapshots, Albert, Workday, UDW+, student surveys, (O)ASIS, and information provided by the department.
+Please contact the Director of Institutional Research, Dan Thilman, if you have any questions regarding this report.

 The deadline for APR submission is Friday, April 21, 2017.
 An electronic copy (Word document) should be sent as an email attachment to Randall Say in the Deans' Office.
 Please use the following naming convention: 18APR[unitname].doc.

 Additionally, we ask that you adhere to the following formatting guidelines:

 - Title APR at the top left corner of the first page as such: Department Name Annual Planning Report 2017-2018

 - Follow the numbering system provided in the guidelines